fortinetdev/terraform-provider-fortios/website/docs/r/fortios_system_ntp.html.markdown

 * `ntpsync` - Enable/disable setting the FortiGate system time by synchronizing with an NTP Server.
 * `type` - Use the FortiGuard NTP server or any other available NTP Server.
 * `syncinterval` - NTP synchronization interval (1 - 1440 min).
 * `ntpserver` - Configure the FortiGate to connect to any available third-party NTP server.
+The structure of `ntpserver` block is documented below.
 * `source_ip` - Source IP address for communication to the NTP server.
 * `source_ip6` - Source IPv6 address for communication to the NTP server.
 * `server_mode` - Enable/disable FortiGate NTP Server Mode.
 Your FortiGate becomes an NTP server for other devices on your network.
 The FortiGate relays NTP requests to its configured NTP server.
 * `interface` - FortiGate interface(s) with NTP server mode enabled.
 Devices on your network can contact these interfaces for NTP services.
+The structure of `interface` block is documented below.

 The `ntpserver` block supports: